-Time: 20-30 minutes Ages: Year 4 and up (age 8 and up) Subjects: Science, Drama, Citizenship Materials Required: Copies of opinions and questions for each group (or write on board)
+Time: 20-30 minutes Subjects: Science, Drama, Citizenship Materials Required: Copies of opinions and questions for each group (or write on board)

 Many rainforest animals are endangered and may go extinct.
 One of the main reasons they are endangered is due to deforestation (loss of habitat when the forest is cut down).
 Orangutans only live on the islands of Borneo and Sumatra.
 The rainforests on these islands are being cut down.
 When the rainforest is all gone, the orangutans will be extinct in the wild.